EvidenceForJusticeLab/E4J-civil-summons-repo/README.md

 ## Data Notes

 - This repository currently centers on the 2021 civil summons workflow.
-- Some filenames and notes reference 2022 raw file collection, but the committed tree here contains the 2021 pipeline materials.
-- Versioned CSVs are intentionally stored in the repo to make the analysis reproducible even if earlier notebooks change.
+- Versioned CSVs are stored in the repo to make the analysis reproducible even if earlier notebooks change.
-- Some files appear to be generated from spreadsheets or manual merges; those are preserved as intermediate artifacts rather than source-of-truth inputs.

 ## Output Conventions